SandyRodger/LS215_computational_thinking/L3_a_general_problem_solving_approach.md

 - can you figure out the missing pieces?
 - Will you make assumptions?
-- Imagine you are given a probelm in a real company.
+- Imagine you are given a problem in a real company.
 Are you going to figure it out on your own or will you need to be micro-managed?
 - Because there is going to be missing information you need to find the right questions.
 Get this stage wrong and you may well end up answering the wrong question!
 The interviewer will not stop you from progressing with an incorrect model.
 - Translate your assumptions and the question (implicit and explicit rules) into explicit rules.
 - eg. What does "attack" mean in this chess problem.